haskell-servant/haskell-servant.github.io/posts/2015-08-05-content-types.md

                       > haskell-logo.jpeg
 ```

-We need to do a couple of things.
-Run the application:
+To get there, we need to do a couple of things.
+We need to of course run the
+application:

 ```haskell
 main :: IO ()
 main = run 8001 conversion
 ```

-Describe the API:
+And describe the API:

 ```haskell
 type ConversionApi